Buffalo - Botswana Wildlife Guide

-Buffalos are grazers and they are found on the floodplains of Chobe River and the Okavango Delta in Botswana.
+Buffalos in Botswana are associated with the northern waterways and floodplains.
+Water is essential for their survival and are found on the floodplains of Chobe National Park and the Okavango Delta in Botswana.

 Buffalo are still found in huge herds in Botswana and up to 1000 can be seen together on the Chobe River floodplains during the dry season.
 At the onset of the rains these Chobe herds disperse into the interior of Botswana’s vast wilderness, only returning when the natural pans start drying up.